luk4z7/go-concurrency-guide/README.md

     * 1 - Instantiate the channel.
     * 2 - Perform writes, or pass ownership to another goroutine.
     * 3 - Close the channel.
-    * 4 - Ecapsulate the previous three things in this list and expose them via a reader channel.
+    * 4 - Encapsulate the previous three things in this list and expose them via a reader channel.

 * When assigning channel owners responsibilities, a few things happen:
     * 1 - Because we’re the one initializing the channel, we remove the risk of deadlocking by writing to a nil channel.